eth-protocol-fellows/cohort-four/program-guide/program-details.md

 - a weekly call with participants
 - selected mentorship with applicable devs
 - monthly demo days
-- optional In-person meetups
+- optional in-person meetups
 - project documentation guidance

-Learn more about EPF and previous cohort in the [third cohort recap](https://blog.ethereum.org/2023/05/10/ethereum-protocol-fellowship-third-recap).
+Learn more about EPF and the previous cohort in the [third cohort recap](https://blog.ethereum.org/2023/05/10/ethereum-protocol-fellowship-third-recap).

 ## Who is it for?